Pontonniers International High School

-The Lycée International des Pontonniers (Lycée international des Pontonniers) is a French high school in Strasbourg, in the Bas-Rhin department of France.
+The Lycée International des Pontonniers (International Pontooner High School) is a French high school in Strasbourg, in the Bas-Rhin department of France.
 It is situated in the city's center, near the Strasbourg Cathedral.

-Students ranging from the 10th to the 12th grade attend the school, and it is renowned for its scores in the Baccalauréat, the final exams taken to receive the high school diploma.
+The school hosts students from the 10th to 12th grades, and it is renowned for its scores in the Baccalauréat, the standardised final exams of the French high school diploma.

 Pontonniers has a specific system that sets it apart from the other schools: the international sections.
 These were implemented to honor the European affinity of Strasbourg in a cultural and economic context.
 They also open doors to students as they might allow them to pursue a career in the many multinational corporations at work in that region.
-As of today, there are seven sections: English, German, Spanish, Italian, polish, Russian and most recently, Portuguese.
+As of today, there are seven sections: English, German, Spanish, Italian, Polish, Russian and most recently, Portuguese.

 Another unique aspect of the school is its building, built in 1902 by architect Johann Karl Ott.
 He chose to employ a historicist style, taking inspiration from Germanic architecture of the 15th and 16th centuries.